inboundnow/inbound-pro/readme.md

 ### Designation of Licenses

-The following legend and table depict how assets included under their respective directories are licensed.
+The following legend and table depicts how files under each directory are licesned.

 ##### Legend